 Is there a video demonstration of the Hands Together I – Finger Touch and Fingers to the Side Touch?

 Additionally, one of my clients had an injury to her knee where there was swelling on the inner side of the knee.
 What type of injury could that be?
 I believed she might have hurt it when performing lunges which she usually does without any issues.
 She previously had a knee injury.

-Yes, I have one in my personal exercise library.
+Yes, I have one in my exercise library.
 I will email it to you.

 It is difficult to say what your client has.

-I would get her to get it looked at in order to find out what it is.
+I would get her to look at it to find out what it is.

-If it is lunges that irritates things.
+Suppose it is lunges that irritate things.
 I would suggest performing static lunges that are 1/4 or 1/2 in depth.

 August’s Injury of the Month: Gluteus Medius Exercise

-This month’s Injury of the Month is not an injury but a category of exercises that I often use for lower back, pelvis and lower body injuries.
+This month’s Injury of the Month is not an injury but a category of exercises I often use for lower back, pelvis, and lower body injuries.

-Since I refer to them often I thought it would be best to put them into a program.
+Since I refer to them often, I thought putting them into a program would be best.